 - as the second in a pair of consonants

 In the first two contexts, *p, *t and *k have become fricatives in Standard German.
 In the latter two, they have become affricates, with some exceptions).

 Here’s how it looks:

 This is all looking very technical, but before we turn to examples, there are two important points to mention.
 First, the symbols in the table above follow the International Phonetic Alphabet convention for denoting sounds.
-German may write the sounds differently:
+German has its own system for writing down the sounds:

-- [s] and [f] are written ss/ß/s and ff/f according to their position in the word.
+- /s/ and /f/ are written ss/ß/s and ff/f, partly according to their position in the word.

-Second, the affricate [k͡x] is rare in German and confined to southern varieties.
-Instead, we find original *k preserved as [k] in Standard German.
+Second, the affricate /k͡x/ is rare in German and confined to the south.
+Instead, we find original *k preserved as /k/ in Standard German.
 This unshifted sound may be the result of interference from northern Low German, as well as perhaps its having a more limited distribution in the first place.
-Meanwhile, in varieties of Swiss German, *k has in fact developped into [x] in all word positions.
+Meanwhile, in varieties of Swiss German, *k has in fact developed into /x/ in all word positions.
 This difference means that a word like Standard German Küche ‘kitchen’ is Chuchi in Switzerland.
 It can demystify famously challenging Swiss words like Chuchichäschtli ‘kitchen cupboard’ and Chäschüechli ‘little cheese tart’ (the two parts of which would be Käse and Kuchen in Standard German).

 Now for some examples!
-Let’s begin by comparing *t in sister words across the four Germanic languages we’re now familiar with.
+Let’s begin by comparing the progress of the ancestral sound *t in sister words across the four Germanic languages that we’re now familiar with.
 The English, Dutch and Low German will be very similar, while the Standard German word will diverge according to the rules what we have seen in the table above.